wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 Now James, the chief governor, and the counsellors, and the scribes of the great Sanhedrim, went out to see the battle, and to contrive for the safety of the city.

-8 And Monroe,* the chief scribe of the great Sanhedrim, was there; and Armstrong,** and many other friends of the land of Columbia.
+8 And Monroe,* the chief scribe of the great Sanhedrim, was there ; and Armstrong,** and many other friends of the land of Columbia.

 9 Nevertheless, the wisdom of all their plans failed them ; and they were sorely grieved to behold the husbandmen and the army of Winder, the chief captain, flee before the host of Britain.